Miss District of Columbia's Teen

-The Miss District of Columbia's Outstanding Teen competition is the pageant that selects a representative from District of Columbia for the Miss America's Outstanding Teen pageant.
+The Miss District of Columbia's Teen competition is the pageant that selects a representative from District of Columbia for the Miss America's Outstanding Teen pageant.

-Lauren Williams of Washington, D.C. was crowned Miss District of Columbia's Outstanding Teen on June 19, 2022 at the Katzen Arts Center of American University in Washington, D.C.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022 where she was named 1st runner-up.
+Salincya Archard of Washington, D.C. was crowned Miss District of Columbia's Teen on June 27, 2026, at the UDC Theater of the Arts in Washington, D.C.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The following is a visual summary of the results present in table seen below.
 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.